 The IEMA study programme is offered as a part-time study programme.
 The duration of the IEMA study programme is two (2) academic years.
-The first academic year has a workload of 1.260 hours, which corresponds with 45 ECTS credits.
-The second academic year can either have a workload of 1.260 hours - which corresponds with 45 ECTS credits - when the student chooses a country specific programme, or a workload of 700 hours - which corresponds with 25 ECTS credits - when the student chooses the thesis module.
+Both the first academic year and the second academic year have a workload of 1.260 hours, which corresponds with 45 ECTS credits.
 One ECTS credit equals a workload of 28 hours (Article 7.4 The act/WHW).